 In 1887 Dominion of Canada General Insurance Company started operations and grew to be one of the largest property and casualty insurers in Canada.
 Their head office was based in Toronto, Ontario.
 Over the years, many more offices spread across Canada.
-Travelers Canada acquired the Dominion of Canada General Insurance Company in 2013 and still has their head office in Toronto, Ontario.
-St. Paul Fire and Marine Insurance Company, Dominion of Canada General Insurance Company and Travelers Insurance Company of Canada are together known as Travelers Group.
-Travelers Group is the 2nd largest insurance provider in U.S. Their locations are all over Canada in Calgary, Vancouver, Edmonton, Winnipeg, Toronto, Charlottetown, London, Montreal, Dartmouth, and Ottawa.
-They also have operations in U.S., Ireland, U.K., and Brazil with around 30,000 worldwide employees and total assets worth $105 billion.
+Travelers Canada acquired the Dominion of Canada General Insurance Company in 2013 and still has its head office in Toronto, Ontario.
+St. Paul Fire and Marine Insurance Company, Dominion of Canada General Insurance Company, and Travelers Insurance Company of Canada are together known as Travelers Group.
+Travelers Group is the 2nd largest insurance provider in the U.S. Their locations are all over Canada in Calgary, Vancouver, Edmonton, Winnipeg, Toronto, Charlottetown, London, Montreal, Dartmouth, and Ottawa.
+They also have operations in the U.S., Ireland, the U.K., and Brazil with around 30,000 worldwide employees and total assets worth $105 billion.

 |Dominion of Canada General Insurance Company Market Share||Quarter||Year|

 Dominion of Canada did not have any rate filings in the 3rd and 4th quarters of 2010.
 The market share was 4.75% in the 1st quarter of 2010.
 This increased to 5.15% in the next quarter of 2010.
 They did not have rate filings in the 3rd and 4th quarters of 2011.
 Their market share was stable at 5.15% in the 1st quarter of 2011 and marginally increased to 5.33% in the 2nd quarter of 2011.